jrpool/phase-4-challenge/README.md

 - Consistency in use or non-use of ES2015 syntactic innovations.

+- Responsive design.

+- Delegation of feasible responsibilities to client.

+- Dynamic minimal revision of displayed content.

 ### Deviations

 This implementation deliberately deviates from strict adherence to the following requirements: